-Removal or modification of barriers to fish passage such as weirs will result in improved stream connectivity, better water quality, increased biodiversity, and enhanced recreational angling benefits.
+Barriers such as weirs and crossings impede and in some cases prevent movement of fish into upstream habitat.
+Removal of barriers to fish passage will result in improved water quality, biodiversity and provide recreational angling benefits.

 NSW Fisheries has been working in close association with the Department of Land and Water Conservation to coordinate the Weir Review Program which arose from the State Weirs Policy, a component of the Water Reform in 1995.